TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

         }
     </style>
 </svg>
 In this animation played once, the color of the diamond changes from tulip to lime.
 When the animation ends, the diamond has the lime color.
 The animation remembers and extends the last keyframe because of the property `animation-fill-mode:forwards;`.
+If you refresh the page in your browser, you can see the animation from the start.

 ### Stroke